estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D73 - May 25, 2018
+Thank you Stack Overflow for helping me find answers to my #Swift questions.
+Don't know what I'd do without you. #100DaysOfCode #swift #iOS

 ### R2D72 - May 24, 2018
 Added antoher view controller to the app.
 I remember having trouble before at this point because I need to access the photo library using UIImagePickerController in landscape mode and that was a problem.
 We'll see how it goes today. #100DaysOfCode #swift #iOS